Polychemy/modelGEN/ExampleApp1/README.md

 Polychemy Example App 1
 =======================

-A basic app to demonstrate the modelGen System.
+A basic app to demonstrate the Polychemy's modelGen System.

-This app uses the following libaries:<br>
+This app uses the following Javascript libaries:<br>
-THREE.js
+THREE.js<br>
+jquery<br>
+Detector.js<br>
+OBJMTLLoader.js

+This app is written in Javascript and HTML.